Morarji Desai: Janata wave of 1977

 The popular anti-corruption movement led by Jayaprakash Narayan and the Janata-wave in 1977 led to the complete routing of the Congress party in Northern India, and a landslide victory for the opposition Janata alliance in the National elections held in March 1977.
 Desai was selected by the Janata alliance, later Janata Party as their parliamentary leader, and thus became the first non-Congress Prime Minister of India.

-Prime Minister of India (1977-1979)
+Prime Minister of India (1977–1979)

-As a Prime Minister

-In January 1977, Indira Gandhi dissolved the Lok Sabha and declared that elections to the body were to be held during March 1977.
+In January 1977, Indira Gandhi advised the President dissolve the Lok Sabha, which he did, and Gandhi declared that elections to the body were to be held during March 1977.
 Opposition leaders were also released and promptly formed the Janata alliance to fight the elections.
 The alliance registered a landslide victory in the election.
 On the urging of Jayaprakash Narayan, the Janata alliance selected Desai as their parliamentary leader and thus the Prime Minister.